 Osteoporosis Prevention & Treatment (cont.)

-MedicineNet: How important is vitamin D in prevention and treatment of osteoporosis?
+MedicineNet: How important is diet in the prevention and treatment of osteoporosis?

 Dr. Truong: Balanced nutrition, adequate calcium and vitamin D intake, regular exercise, and cessation of cigarettes are important measures to maintain healthy bones for everybody.
 This is true for children, men, premenopausal and postmenopausal women, and the elderly, regardless of presence or absence of osteoporosis.

 Conversely, malnutrition, such as found in patients with anorexia nervosa, contributes to osteoporosis.

 MedicineNet: Why is adequate calcium intake important in osteoporosis prevention and treatment?

 Dr. Truong: Calcium is an essential nutrient necessary for the proper functioning of the heart, muscles, nerves, and other body functions, as well as maintaining strong bones.
 Adequate calcium intake is important for everyone, regardless whether she/he already has osteoporosis.

 Each day, the body loses calcium in the urine, feces, and sweat.
 These losses have to be replaced by calcium in the diet.
 If calcium in the diet is not sufficient to cover these losses, the body takes calcium from the bones.
 Over time, insufficient calcium in the diet leads to negative calcium balance and bone loss (osteoporosis).
 Adequate calcium intake can help prevent osteoporosis and increase bone mass and strength.